 Listen to this post!

-Home sellers hear again and again that pricing their home correctly is probably the single most important factor that gets your home sold.
-Here are a few don’ts to keep in mind as you try to determine the right price for the property you are selling.
+Home sellers hear again and again that pricing their home correctly is probably the single most important factor that gets their home sold.
+Here are a few don’ts to keep in mind as you try to determine the right price for the Waterloo Region property you are selling.

 A professional pricing opinion is a great negotiating tool.
 It’s harder for a bargain hunting buyer to argue with a real estate professional’s opinion and it will arm you with a tool to demonstrate that your price is in line with the rest of the market.